micahvdk/dotfiles/README.md

 This may take some time (like 30 mins) on the first setup so go grab a coffee.
 You may be asked for your password a few times so make sure to enter it when needed.

-7. Select editor/s to install

-   `./editor.sh`
+7. Install Editor/s

+   `./editor/install.sh`

-You can install multiple or just one, make sure to install the one you set EDITOR earlier!
+You can install multiple or just one, make sure to install the one you set as `EDITOR` earlier!

 8. Setup iTerm2.

-Open iTerm2 from Applications and go to Preferences -> Profiles Import colour schemes under the Colors Tabe, Colors Preset drop down bottom right.
+- Open iTerm2 from Applications and go to *Preferences -> Profiles*
+- Import colour schemes under the *Colors* Tab, *Colors Preset* drop down bottom right.
 We have included some nice material design ones but feel free to use what ever you feel like.
-Some more are found at: https://iterm2colorschemes.com
+Some more are found [here](https://iterm2colorschemes.com)

-Change your font to a powerline font under Text -> Change Font.
-Make sure to select a 'Nerd Font' that was installed as part of the setup to ensure the icons work properly.
+- Change your font under *Text -> Change Font*.
+Make sure to select a "*Nerd Font Complete*" that was installed as part of the setup to ensure the icons work properly.

-9. TODO

-setup apps

-    chrome
-    docker
-    firefox
-    slack
-    spectacle